Modal-based generalised quasilinear approximations for turbulent plane Couette flow

 We now consider a decomposition of the velocity fluctuation field, given in equation \ref{modexp}, into $\bu' = \bu_l'+\bu_s'$, where,

-where $\sigma_j >\sigma_{{\mathrm{max}}}/ \mathcal{T}$ is a controllability threshold: $\sigma_{{\mathrm{max}}}$ is the maximum eigenvalue of the basis and $\mathcal{T}$ is a free parameter that is varied in order to produce GQL models with different number of linearised modes, as will be explained shortly.
+where $\sigma_t$ is a controllability threshold which is varied in order to produce GQL models with different number of linearised modes, as will be explained shortly.
 Defining projection operators analogous to those described in the previous section for the full Navier-Stokes equations, the reduced-order system can be split into two sets of ordinary differential equations,

 where,